Daniel-Kharrat/Protools-Reaper/README.md

 ### Step 2:
 Go to: **REAPER → Extensions → ReaPack → Synchronize packages** (this will take some time)

-or you can just install the necessary packages by going to:
+OR you can just install the necessary packages by going to:

 **REAPER → Extensions → ReaPack → Manage repositories...**

-then double click on **Daniel Kharrat** and click on **Install/update Daniel Kharrat → Install all packages in this repository**
+then double click on **Daniel Kharrat**

+Click on **Install/update Daniel Kharrat → Install all packages in this repository**

-and also install the **ReaTeam Extensions** in the same manner
+Also install the **ReaTeam Extensions** in the same manner

 After all the packages finish installing restart reaper and that's it